couchbaselabs/node-ottoman/vuepress/guides/schema.md

 penalty if you want consistency in the result.

 #### `n1ql`
-These indexes utilize the new SQL-like query language available in Couchbase Server 4.0.0.
+These indexes uses the new SQL-like query language available from Couchbase Server 4.0.0.
 These indexes are more performant than views in many cases and are significantly more flexible, allowing even un-indexed searches.

 N1QL indexes in Ottoman use [Couchbase GSIs](http://developer.couchbase.com/documentation/server/current/indexes/gsi-for-n1ql.html).
-If you need flexibility of query and speed, this is the way to go.
+If you need flexibility of queries and speed, this is the way to go.

 ## Instance methods